Creating a business case

 Following a proven process

 For organisations which are not experienced in this kind of analysis, industry specialists from CI Precision offer a consulting service to develop a detailed business case.
+The team works with you, following an established process, which includes:

 • Visiting your premises and reviewing key aspects of your manufacturing process, from management vision through to working practices and constraints.